dataprofessor/streamlit-for-llm/content/Lesson-2.md

 # 📓 Lesson 2 - Getting up to speed with OpenAI

+In this lesson, we'll get you up to speed in using OpenAI for text generation and we'll start from scratch by showing you how to get an API key, installing the `openai` library in Python and up to generating text and build simple ChatGPT-like chatbot.

 ## Table of Contents
 1. [What is OpenAI?](#1-what-is-openai)
 2. [Functionalities](#2-functionalities-of-openai)